btrettel/plint/README.md

 - A check that dependent claims do not refer back to themselves.
 - A check that dependent claims refer back to existing claims.
 - A check that claim 1 is the shortest claim as a spot check for 37 CFR 1.75(g) compliance.
 See [MPEP 608.01(i)](https://www.uspto.gov/web/offices/pac/mpep/s608.html#d0e44872).
+- A check for method claims that do not contain the word step or any words ending in "ing".
+These are possibly use claims.

 ## Warnings file